Home / Life Insurance / Articles / Understanding Adverse Selection

 A high-risk individual hides health issues to get standard life insurance rates.

-Bankers take excessive risks knowing that failing banks will likely be bailed out by regulators.
+Bankers take excessive risks knowing that regulators will likely bail out failing banks.

 Common Setting